-We have presented a unified framework for the analysis of fMRI data based on Bayesian comparison of spatially regularised General Linear Models.
-This allows for Bayesian ANOVAs, Cluster of Interest (COI) analysis and the principled selection of signal and noise models.
+We have presented a unified framework for the analysis of fMRI data based on Bayesian comparison of spatially regularised GLMs.
+This allows for Bayesian ANOVAs, COI analysis and the principled selection of signal and noise models.

 COI analysis is similar to an ROI approach but all time series in a region are used rather than a single 'representative' time series.
 Our simulations have shown that, for non-uniformly activated regions the COI approach is substantially more sensitive.
-The COI approach may also be viewed as a Bayesian cluster-level inference as it shares the fundamental property of classical cluster-level inference that anatomical specificity is traded-off for increase sensitivity.
-As is the case for classical inference, Bayesian clusterlevel inferences are more sensitive to weak, diffuse activations than are voxellevel inferences.
+The COI approach may also be viewed as a Bayesian cluster-level inference as it shares the fundamental property of classical cluster-level inference that anatomical specificity is traded-off for increased sensitivity.
+As is the case for classical inference, Bayesian cluster-level inferences are more sensitive to weak, diffuse activations than are voxel-level inferences.
 For diffusely activated regions this sensitivity increases with number of voxels in the region.
 Moreover, the use of spatial regularisation increases that sensitivity yet further.
-Unlike classical cluster-level inferences [15], a primary 'height' threshold is not required.
+Unlike classical cluster-level inferences [Friston et al., 1995a], a primary 'height' threshold is not required.

-Bayesian ANOVAs can be implemented in two ways (i) using COI analysis or (ii) to produce pseudo Posterior Probability Maps (PPMs) for the whole image volume.
+Bayesian ANOVAs can be implemented in two ways (i) using COI analysis or (ii) to produce pseudo PPMs for the whole image volume.
 The term 'pseudo' is used as these probabilities are based on contributions to the model evidence rather than the model evidence per se.
 These PPMs show voxels expressing overall effects, main effects or interactions.

-In previous work we have shown how PPMs can be used to make inferences about regionally specific effects [14].
+In previous work we have shown how PPMs can be used to make inferences about regionally specific effects [Friston et al., 2002].
 The approach is based on computing the probability that a contrast of parameter estimates is larger than a user-specified effect size.
 For example, in primary sensory areas only effect sizes greater than 1% of global brain activity may be deemed biologically relevant.
 PPMs based on Bayesian ANOVAs, however, do not require the specification of an effect size threshold.
 This can be viewed as an advantage or a disadvantage depending on your perspective.
-On the one hand, imagers are unable to describe the effects that interest them so precisely, but on the other, they have one less parameter to specify.
+On the one hand, imagers are unable to describe the effects that interest them so precisely, but on the other, they have one less parameter to specifiy.

-A disadvantage of the Bayesian ANOVA approach we have described is that a family of models must be fitted which is obviously more computationally demanding than fitting a single model.
+A disadvantage of the Bayesian ANOVA approach, which we have described, is that a family of models must be fitted, which is obviously more computationally demanding than fitting a single model.
 This is not a problem for a COI analysis where models can be fitted in seconds, but it is potentially a problem for the production of PPMs.
-Fitting the six models required to produce a full ANOVA took 3 hours of computer time.
+Fitting the six models required to produce a full ANOVA took 3 h of computer time.

-An alternative to PPMs here is to make inferences based on F-maps, as is standard in neuroimaging [25].
-It is also possible to make ANOVAlike Bayesian inferences about effect sizes based on multivariate Gaussian posteriors.
-The generic approach is described in [6].
+An alternative to PPMs here is to make inferences based on F-maps, as is standard in neuroimaging [Kiebel, 2003].
+It is also possible to make ANOVA-like Bayesian inferences about effect sizes based on multivariate Gaussian posteriors.
+The generic approach is described in Box and Tiao [1992].

 We have also shown how our framework can be used for the principled selection of signal and noise models.
-We have illustrated its use on a singlesubject event-related fMRI study of face processing.
+We have illustrated its use on a single-subject event-related fMRI study of face processing.
 The following observations are therefore specific to our analysis of this data.
 Whether or not they apply generically to fMRI remains to be seen.